• All Posts

 let rect = Rectangle(1.5, 10.0)

-in this sample are all Shape
+rect, circ, and cube in this sample are all Shapes

 Pattern Matching